DeveloppeurPascal/QuartexPascal-Samples/README.md

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://codeberg.org/PatrickPremartin/QuartexPascal-Samples).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its Codeberg repository](https://codeberg.org/PatrickPremartin/QuartexPascal-Samples).

 ## Documentation and support